abdelkarim-Chaara/SYSTEME-EXPERT-Familial/README.md

 # SYSTEME-EXPERT-Familial

-Expert System That Allow Users To Check Comptability Between Couples and Give Guide For Having Kids
+Expert System That Allow Users To Check Comptability Between Couples and Give them Guide on Having Kids

+based on their psy , Financial State ...
+And More

-Coded Using Prolog And PHP Interface
+Coded Using Prolog And PHP Web Interface

 Video Demonstration :